 There are 2 main forms of this “triphenylmethane” dye, R-250 & G-250.
-Both are blue, but R’s more “reddish” & G’s more “greenish” (although the color depends on the pH and whether and what it’s bound to which is why it can be used to measure protein concentrations in something called a “Bradford assay”).
+Both are blue, but R’s more “reddish” & G’s more “greenish” (although the color depends on the pH and whether and what it’s bound to which is why it can be used to measure protein concentrations in something called a “Bradford assay” http://bit.ly/bradforduv ).
 “250” was originally a purity/strength indicator.
-R 250’s more sensitive , but G-250 can be made into forms that produce lower background, with faster protocols are more eco-friendly recipes.
+R-250 is more sensitive , but G-250 can be made into forms that produce lower background, with faster protocols.

 We get the G-250-based “quick stain” we use most of the time pre-made, but we make our own “Classic” R-250 stain.
 It’s a really simple recipe – only 4 ingredients: water, acetic acid (AcOH), methanol (MeOH), & CBB – but it takes a while to prepare… more here: http://bit.ly/2QJNwLy

 CBB has sulfuric acid groups that can be negative or neutral depending on pH.
-Under the conditions of the staining solution it has overall ➖charge (anionic), so it binds (reversibly) to ➕-charged parts of proteins (basic amino acids like Arg, Lys, & His) through electrostatic interactions (opposites attract).
-(Those side chains aren’t always positive, but we stain the gel in acidic conditions, where they’re more likely to be – more here: http://bit.ly/30qzHH6
+Under the conditions of the staining solution it has overall ➖charge (anionic), so it binds (reversibly) to ➕-charged parts of proteins (basic amino acids like Arg, Lys, & His) through electrostatic interactions (opposites attracting). note: those side chains aren’t always positive, but we stain the gel in acidic conditions, where they’re more likely to be – more here: http://bit.ly/30qzHH6

-CBB also binds to non-charged protein parts (especially the ring-y amino acids like Phe, Tyr, & Trp) “generically” through “Van der waals” interactions, which involve shifting around of electrons when molecules get close together.
-These interactions are weak but add up (they’re what allow geckos to walk up walls!).
-Protein with unusually high proportions of ring-y amino acids tend to stain better.
+CBB also binds to non-charged protein parts (especially the ring-y (aka aromatic) amino acids like Phe, Tyr, & Trp) “generically” through “Van der waals” interactions, which involve shifting around of electrons when molecules get close together.
+These interactions are individually weak but they add up (they’re what allow geckos to walk up walls!).
+Proteins with unusually high proportions of ring-y amino acids tend to stain better.
 An example is BSA (bovine serum albumin), which recruits twice as many treasure hunters per weight of protein than your average protein.

-And speaking of weight, different proteins have different weights because they have different #s of amino acid letters.
+Speaking of weight, different proteins have different weights because they have different #s of amino acid letters.
 We commonly talk about protein weights in terms of “molecular weight (MW)” and units of “kiloDaltons” (kDa).
 BSA’s molecular weight is 66.5 kDa, meaning that 1 mole (6×10^23) of BSA molecules would weigh 66.5 kg.
 More on moles here: http://bit.ly/solutionconcentrations

 But the key thing here is that bigger proteins have “more to love” in CBB’s eyes – they offer more binding sites and thus will more BSA per protein molecule than a smaller protein.
 So your bands would look darker for bigger proteins than smaller proteins if you ran the same # of protein molecules of each.